-49% of all calls to the Poison Helpline for children under 5 years old are about medications.
+In 2020, 49% of all calls to the Poison Helpline involving children under 5 years of age involved medications.

 Medicines are used to treat diseases, manage conditions, and relieve symptoms, therefore they are common items found in most households.
 Medicines are generally safe when used as prescribed or as directed on the label, but there are risks when medicine is taken incorrectly or when people take medication that is not prescribed to them.
 Each year in the state of Oklahoma adverse drug events and accidental exposures to medications cause occur frequently.
 Learning about medication safety can reduce and even prevent the risk of harm for you and your loved ones.
 One mission of the Oklahoma Center for Poison and Drug Information (OCPDI) is to provide the people of Oklahoma with information about how to prevent medication exposures.

 Most medication exposures occur in children less than 5 years of age, but accidental exposures occur in people of all ages.
 There are some general recommendations and things to remember when practicing appropriate medication safety.
 First, place medications out of your child's sight and reach, and use child safety locks on cabinets in all areas of your home.
 Always use medicines with child-resistant caps, but remember child-resistant does not mean completely child proof, and may only slow children down.
 Keep medicines in a locked box such as a tool or tackle box, for example, and place box high on a shelf out of sight and reach of young children.